Azargaz/Project-PitE/README.md

 ### Do you need more people: Maybe

 ## Short description of the idea
-Draw and guess is an app where you can challenge Neural Network based AI to a charade game.
+Drawuess is an app where you can challenge Neural Network to a charade game.
-You can either choose random item and try to draw it and watch AI try to guess what you're drawing or let AI draw randomly chosen item and guess what it is supposed to be.
+Get random word, try to draw a picture of it and let NN guess what you are drawing.

+We expect to add more features but this is the core of the project.

-The project will be either Django web app or desktop app (we have not decided yet), and we will try to use the largest database of handdrawn pictures - the [Google's Quick Draw](https://github.com/googlecreativelab/quickdraw-dataset).
+The project will be Django web app, and we will try to use the largest database of handdrawn pictures - the [Google's Quick Draw](https://github.com/googlecreativelab/quickdraw-dataset).